Tent walls are protected by a sturdy rainfly, but not all tents have something that protects the bottom of the tent, too.

 Remember that you still need to clean your tent at least once per season, and we have a full guide on how to clean a tent.

-When Don’t You Need a Tarp Under My Tent?
+Times When You Don’t Need a Tarp Under Your Tent – Do I Need a Tarp Under My Tent?

 Although a tarp is highly recommended for regular camping, you don’t need a tarp in all situations.
 Here are a few situations: